mevdschee/covid19reg/README.md

 ## How about privacy?

-In short: the tool stores the answers (email address or phone number) in a file on your web server.
-This file is automatically overwritten after a month.
+In short: the tool stores the answers (email address or phone number) in daily files on your web server.
+These files are automatically overwritten after a month.
 It is designed in a way that only the system administrator has access to this data.

 ## Dependencies